trickerer/Trinity-Bots/README.md

 - <Choose poison (Offhand)>
 ```
 Lockpicks allow you to open locked chests in the world and locked items in your inventory.
 The skill level (XX) is based on NPCBot's level
 Poisons can be chosen for the expected encounters.
-You'll have to tell your NPCBot to refresh the poisons when you done
+You'll have to tell your NPCBot to refresh the poisons when you are done

 Shaman NPCBots have similar menu for their weapon enchants